wschella/mu-search/README.md

 Re-index all documents of type `type`.
 If the request is sent with authorization headers, only the authorized indexes are re-indexed.
 Otherwise, all pertaining indexes are triggered.

+### DELETE `/:type/delete`

+Delete index(es) of type `type`.
+If the request is sent with authorization headers, only the authorized indexes are deleted.
+Otherwise, all pertaining indexes are deleted.